-The Center opened in October 2012 after more than a decade of planning and several years of construction, having been championed and received financial support from the Union County Board of Chosen Freeholders and the Union County Improvement Authority.
+The need for additional resources and staffing meant that the Prosecutor’s Office quickly outgrew the Little House.
+In October 2012, after more than a decade of planning and several years of construction, having been championed and received financial support from the Union County Board of Chosen Freeholders and the Union County Improvement Authority, the CAC moved to its current home located at 240 West Jersey Street in downtown Elizabeth.
 The structure consists of a three-story, 11,000-square-foot Victorian-era home built around the turn of the 20th century.

 The Center houses approximately two dozen full-time staffers and utilizes an advanced, efficient “wraparound” service model that brings together all existing child abuse services from multiple locations to a single location, providing professional assistance to child abuse survivors such as interviews, intake, medical examination, and mental health intake evaluation and counseling.